uirdp/Celebration/README.md

 # Celebration
-Game I made for 10-day christmas challenge
+Game I made in 10 days for christmas challenge